2005 Bushu Indigo-dyed Aojima Samue

 Love at first sight.
 The beautiful, pale indigo-dyed samue.

-Japanese craftsmen have carefully tailored this item from fabric dyed in Bushu, an indigo-dyed production area in the Kanto region that boasts a 140-year history.
-The color dyed is not the darker color generally associated with indigo dyeing, but a richly textured "Asagi" color.
+Japanese artisans have carefully tailored this item from fabric dyed in Bushu, an area known for its production of indigo dye in the Kanto region that boasts a 140-year history.
+The final color of the dye is not the darker color generally associated with indigo dyeing, but a richly textured "Asagi" color.
 The stripe pattern with a faint vertical stripe is called "Aojima," which accentuates the color tone.

-The soft and comfortable texture that makes you want to touch it all the time is one of the charms of this samue.
-The beauty of the shifting indigo color and the melt-in-your-mouth feel.
-Enjoy the comfort of this garment and think about Japanese tradition and nature.
+The touchable, soft, and comfortable texture is one of the charms of this samue.
+With the beauty of the shifting indigo color and the soft, satisfying feel, you can easily enjoy the comfort of this garment and think about Japanese tradition and nature.

 - Hand wash (Please wash alone as it will transfer dye)